delirvfx/Delir/CONTRIBUTING.md

     - Includes new post-effect API features
 - Bug fixes
 - New post effect development
+- etc..

 ### Bug report / Feature request

-We accept bug reports and requests for new features 🌟 Please feel free to set up an issue on GitHub.
+We accept bug reports and requests for new features 🌟
+Please feel free to set up an issue on GitHub.

 ### Bugfix

 We accept pull requests for bug fixes 🐛
 Please send a patch on GitHub that conforms to the coding rules described below.

 Review the pull request sent and merge if there is no problem.
 Determine when bug fixes are released based on their importance.

 ### New feature pull request